Reading time: 9 minutes

 Then there’s the issue of habitual or persistent sin.
 “No one who lives in him keeps on sinning.
 No one who continues to sin has either seen him or known him” (1 John 3:6).
 Other Bible translations word this differently, but the key is the grammatical tense of the word translated “sinning” or “sin.”
 It means the person actively is sinning and there’s no evidence they’ll stop in the future.

-This is different from addictive behavior in which a person is incapable of stopping the practice even if he chooses to do so.
-True addictive behavior needs others to intervene for them spiritually.
+This is different from addictive behavior in which a person is incapable of stopping the practice even if they choose to do so.
+True addictive behavior needs spiritual intervention to set the person free.

 Now consider the following from Hebrews 10:26-31.

 If we deliberately keep on sinning after we have received the knowledge of the truth, no sacrifice for sins is left, but only a fearful expectation of judgment and of raging fire that will consume the enemies of God.
 Anyone who rejected the law of Moses died without mercy on the testimony of two or three witnesses.
 How much more severely do you think someone deserves to be punished who has trampled the Son of God underfoot, who has treated as an unholy thing the blood of the covenant that sanctified them, and who has insulted the Spirit of grace?
 For we know him who said, “It is mine to avenge; I will repay,” and again, “The Lord will judge his people.”
 It is a dreadful thing to fall into the hands of the living God.

 In fact, this passage describes them as deserving much more severe punishment.
 They figuratively trample on the Son of God, who died for their sin, as if he had no value.
 They treat the blood of the covenant that cleanses them from sin as unholy, common or relatively worthless.
 They insult the Holy Spirit, by rejecting the grace he provides to help them please God.
 That is, they willfully and even contemptuously violate their covenant with God if they “deliberately keep on sinning.”